Lombiq/NuGet-Publishing-GitHub-Actions/Docs/Workflows/Productivity/Renovate.md

 > [!NOTE]
 > Only _renovate.json5_ configuration files in the root of the repository are supported.
-> The workflow overrides the `schedule` and `prHourlyLimit` options coming from the `renovate.json5` configuration file, instead of relying on the schedule of the workflow itself.
+> The workflow overrides the `schedule` and `prHourlyLimit` options coming from the `renovate.json5` configuration file, instead relying on the schedule of the workflow itself.

 If Renovate is not doing what you expect it to do, you can increase the log level to `debug`, and see in the workflow output what happens: